4 PM Tunis Time | 4 PM Paris Time | 6 PM Istanbul Time | 10 AM EST

-In collaboration with CGC Paris and CGC Istanbul, CGC Tunis hosted Dr. Agnes Callamard, Director of Columbia Global Freedom of Expression; UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions; for a conversation under the theme of "Compromises, Complicity and Rights".
+In collaboration with CGC Paris and CGC Istanbul, CGC Tunis will host Dr. Agnes Callamard, Director of Columbia Global Freedom of Expression; UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions; for a conversation under the theme of "Compromises, Complicity and Rights".

-Agnes Callamard was in conversation with Cansu Çamlıbel and Mohamed Yassine Jelassi, Secretary General of SNJT, the national union of Tunisian journalists.
+Agnes Callamard will be in conversation with Cansu Çamlıbel with the participation of Mohamed Yassine Jelassi, Secretary General of SNJT, the national union of Tunisian journalists.

 On November 21-22, 2020, Saudi Arabia hosted the fifteenth G20 meeting.
 It was held virtually due to COVID-19 but, nonetheless, world leaders gathered under the chairmanship of King Salman al-Saud and the active participation of his Crown Prince, Mohamed bin Salman.
 The summit was an opportunity for the Saudi leadership to promote its economic and political model, and its vision for the future.
 World leaders praised Saudi Arabia and discussed world affairs; none was critical to the host.